PCA9685 - Multiple Servo Control Using Arduino

 • Software PWM: Connecting the servos to digital pins on the Arduino and writing code to generate PWM signals on the digital pins using the Arduino IDE will control the servos.

-PCA9685 module Compatible with Arduino and Raspberry Pi-like platforms, this module resolves the issue of limited PWM outputs on microcontrollers.
-By utilizing only 2 pins, it enables control of 16 free-running PWM outputs.
+PCA9685 module.
+Compatible with Arduino and Raspberry Pi-like platforms, this module resolves the issue of limited PWM outputs on microcontrollers.
+By utilising only 2 pins, it enables control of 16 free-running PWM outputs.
+Understanding the PCA9685 servo driver pinout is crucial for proper PCA9685 Arduino wiring:

 Operated through I2C, this PWM driver includes a built-in clock, eliminating the need for continuous signal transmission from the microcontroller.
 It operates at 5V but remains 3.3V microcontroller-compatible, facilitating safe driving of outputs up to 6V.
 This feature is beneficial for controlling LEDs with 3.4+ forward voltages, such as white or blue ones.